konklone/fisacourt/README.md

 If you do, two things will happen:

+* A `git pull` will be run, from the branch in `config.yml`.
-* Your commits will be pushed (using the actual repo configuration, not `config.yml`).
+* Your commits will be pushed, to the branch in `config.yml`.
-* Notification messages will include a URL to view the change on GitHub, using the value in `config.yml`.
+* Notification messages will include a URL to view the change on GitHub, using the repo in `config.yml`.

 For this to work, you will need the repo to be configured such that: